How a Marble Led to My Deviated Septum

 But this is different.

-When I visit my parents, I’ll see my second house and the acreage.
-My preteen and cusp of adulthood home.
+When I visit my parents, I’ll see my childhood to cusp of adulthood home.
 But from the outside – and afar.

 Continue reading “When You Sell a House, You Keep the Memories”